The ReFED Catalytic Grant Fund

 Stay Updated On The ReFED Catalytic Grant Fund

 We'll be sharing out regular updates on upcoming information sessions and open calls for grantees via email.
 To receive updates, please complete the form below.
 For media inquiries or general questions, please email us at [email protected].
 Interested in contributing to the Catalytic Grant Fund?
-Please email Alexandria Coari at [email protected].
+Please email Sam Buck at [email protected]

 The Latest Food Waste News – Straight to Your Inbox